FlamingWater35/NotesApp/README.md

 A Material 3 notes app made with Flutter.

 ## Requirements
-- Android 5 or newer (currently tested only at versions 9, 12 and 15)
+- Android 5 or newer

 ## Installation
+1. Go to latest release
-Download an apk compatible with your device (arm-v8 should suffice for most people)
+2. Download an apk compatible with your device (arm-v8 should suffice for most people)